-A bad check is a check that you cannot cash because the person who wrote the check (1) doesn’t have sufficient funds to cover it, or (2) told the bank to stop payment on it without having a valid reason for doing so.
+A bad check is a check that you cannot cash because the person who wrote the check: (1) doesn’t have enough money to cover it (“insufficient funds”), or (2) told the bank to “stop payment” on it without having a valid reason for doing so.

 Writing a bad check is a crime if the check writer knew that there were insufficient funds to cover the check and intended to defraud you.
 It is also a crime to forge a check or write a fake check.
-If you believe you are a victim of criminal conduct, report this to the police department, sheriff’s office, or district attorney’s office.
+If you believe you are a victim of a crime, report this to your police department, sheriff’s office, or district attorney’s office.

-You may also sue to recover the amount of a check if someone writes you a bad check without having a valid reason for doing so.
+You may also sue someone who writes you a bad check without having a valid reason for doing so.
 You may also recover damages equaling three times the amount of the check, up to a maximum of $1,500, if you meet certain conditions:

 - You must send a demand letter to the person who wrote the check.
-Send the letter by certified mail with a return receipt.
-You may use this sample “bad check” demand letter if someone wrote you a check without having sufficient funds.
+Send the letter by certified mail with a return receipt, and keep a copy of the letter and receipt.
+You may use this sample “bad check” demand letter if someone wrote you a check but had insufficient funds to cover it.
 You may use this sample “stop payment” demand letter if someone stopped payment on a check without a valid reason.